Maxi1324/DeepLearningInANutshell/README.md

 This project was, like many of my projects, made for school.
 To be spesific for POS logik.
 It's not a important fact, but i feel like i need to tell it.
 <br>
 I didn't do all of the work myself.
-This Project was made in cooperation with two friends @LuckyForce (Adrian Schauer) @Marko (Marko Gavranic).
+This Project was made in cooperation with two friends @<a href="https://github.com/LuckyForce">LuckyForce</a> (Adrian Schauer) @Marko (Marko Gavranic).

 ## What is this Project really about.